dominiquegarmier/grok-pytorch/README.md

 ### Disclaimer
 - This implementation is not intended to be run.
 It is intended to be a reference for understanding the architecture of the grok model, which is also the reason I wrote this.
 Personally I also find it easier to reason about a model architecture when shapes are provided via type hints.
 - There are probably still many bugs in this implementation.
 I have not tested it extensively.
 And it's also possible that I have missed aspects of the architecture.
-However it should give you an idea what grok does.t ad
+However it should give you an idea what grok does't ad

 ### Attributions
 - The original implementation of grok in jax and haiku can be found [here](https://github.com/xai-org/grok-1).